Streamerbot/docs/speakerbot/terms.md

 At any time you wish to revoke this app's access, please follow the steps listed under Google Settings, detailed here.

-Questions about the above Terms of Service or the privacy policy below should be sent to youtube@streamer.bot.
+Questions about the above Terms of Service or the privacy policy below should be sent to youtube@speaker.bot.